Selects Cutoff Value for Variable Priority (VarPro).

 data

-Training data set (a data frame).
+Training data set (data frame).

 nvar